Applications

 Standard tables can also generate custom fields, which are specific to an organization.
 We pursue a default sync-all strategy and we try to sync every table (custom or standard) and every field (custom or standard) that we possibly can.
 We do not sync custom tables for a few APIs, but for most APIs, we sync custom fields.

-We pursue a "sync-all" strategy, syncing as many source tables or objects as possible via as little setup and configuration as possible.
-All Fivetran API cloud connections are pull integrations.
+We pursue a "sync-all" strategy, syncing as many source tables or objects as possible using as little setup and configuration as possible.
+All Fivetran application connectors are pull connectors.
 Fivetran periodically pulls new or changed data from the source.

 A single API connection (shown below in the blue connection icon circle) results in a single schema, with multiple tables.
 For example, connecting with your Salesforce API will create a Salesforce schema (with Salesforce tables) in your destination.
 You cannot sync two different APIs or schemas into a single schema.